-A cracked driveway may be unsightly, but it can also lead to more extensive damage if left untreated.
+A cracked driveway can be unsightly, plus it can lead to more extensive damage if left untreated.
 Cracks allow moisture to seep into the asphalt, which can erode the base of the driveway and cause the cracks to widen as the water freezes and thaws.
-These cracks can also accumulate dirt, debris, and weeds may grow within them.
+These cracks also can accumulate dirt, debris, and weeds that might grow within them.

-Sealing all the cracks soon after they appear is one of the best things you can do to extend the longevity of your asphalt driveway.
-Fortunately, there are products on the market that allow you to seal asphalt cracks without having to hire a contractor.
+Sealing all the cracks soon after they appear is one of the best actions to take for extending the longevity of an asphalt driveway.
+Fortunately, there are products on the market that can help seal asphalt cracks without having to hire a contractor.

 Read on to learn about the key characteristics to consider while shopping, and discover some of the best asphalt driveway crack filler options available.